iterative/cml.dev/content/docs/usage.md

 [custom Docker images](/doc/self-hosted-runners#docker-images).
 In the above example, uncommenting the
 `container: docker://ghcr.io/iterative/cml:0-dvc2-base1` field will make the runner pull the CML Docker image.
-The image already has NodeJS, Python 3, DVC and CML set up on an Ubuntu LTS base for convenience.
+The image already has Node.js, Python 3, DVC and CML set up on an Ubuntu LTS base for convenience.

 ## CML Commands